Darkness4/fc2-live-dl-go/README.md

    dnf install -y ffmpeg
    ```

-2. Download the package for the corresponding distribution (you can find you distribution bu running `cat /etc/os-release`), and install it:
+2. Download the package for the corresponding distribution (you can find your distribution by running `cat /etc/os-release`), and install it:

    ```shell
    rpm -Uvh fc2-live-dl-go_*.rpm
    ```

-### Docker (amd64, arm64, s390x, ppc64le, riscv64) (~20 MB)
+### Docker (amd64, arm64, s390x, ppc64le, riscv64) (~22 MB)

 The container has been fine-tuned, so it is recommended to use it.